data2health/mtip-tutorial/docs/lessons/Lesson0.md

 We will be screensharing over Zoom for remote participants so please [install it](https://zoom.us/download) on your computer if you haven't already.
 You may also join the Zoom if you are participating in person, however in this case please remain completely _off audio_ (note that this is different from just being on mute).

 Let's face it: an all-day video conference is hard.
-It will be more fun if it is as lively and interactive as possible, so please participate by video unless you have bandwidth constraints.
+It will be more fun if it is as lively and interactive as possible, so please participate with video on, at least when you are talking, unless you have bandwidth constraints.

 #### 2) Make sure you have a computer to use